+Stops the program and resets the batch program to the first batch step.
+Run the BATRESET command after making changes to the batch configuration.

+BATPAUSE

-Command Description Values BATSTART Batch start If the BATRUN digital input is active (low) or not assigned, the BATSTART command can be used to start the batch program.
-BATSTOP Batch stop Stops the batch program and turns off all associated digital outputs.
-BATPAUSE Batch pause Stops the batch program at the current step.
-All digital outputs set on by the current step (except for those set by concur setpoints) are set off.
+Stops the batch program at the current step.
+All digital outputs set on by the current step are set off.
 The BATSTRT DIGIN, BATSTART serial command, Batch Start softkey, or the StartBatch function in an iRite program can be used to restart the batch program at the current step.
-BATRESET Batch reset Stops the program and resets the batch program to the first batch step.
-Run the BATRESET command after making changes to the batch configuration.